NomicFoundation/hardhat/docs/src/content/hardhat-network/guides/mainnet-forking.md

 npx hardhat node --fork https://eth-mainnet.alchemyapi.io/v2/<key> --fork-block-number 14390000
 ```

-## Authorization via HTTP headers
+## Custom HTTP headers

-Instead of including your authorization credentials of the full node provider in the URL, you can e.g. use bearer token authorization via a custom HTTP header.
+You can add extra HTTP headers that will be used in any request made to the forked node.
+One reason to do this is for authorization: instead of including your credentials in the URL, you can use a bearer token via a custom HTTP header.

 ```js
 networks: {